Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation

-As a classical and fundamental task in the realm of computer vision, semantic segmentation \cite{fcn, fcn_for_seg} not merely holds profound practical significance, but also provides an interface for researchers to dissect the high-level semantic representation of images.
-With the growing need for applying models to out-of-domain data, cross-domain segmentation, including domain adaptation (DA) \cite{daformer, hrda, sta, pass,hu2024domain} and domain generalization (DG) \cite{rein, crossearth}, has gained prominence.
-DA and DG are the two main paradigms, where DA aims to adapt a model from a labeled source domain to an unlabeled target domain, while DG focuses on training a model on only the source domain to generalize to unseen target domains.
-In the RS field, cross-domain task is crucial due to the diversity of data, and lots of DA methods have been applied to improve the generalization ability of segmentation models, with applications in urban planning \cite{rui2020survey}, land resource management \cite{tong2020land}, and environmental protection \cite{subudhi2021survey}.
+Semantic segmentation~\cite{fcn, fcn_for_seg,deeplab} aims to classify every pixel in an image.
+RS segmentation is a critical task in numerous real-world applications, including land cover mapping, urban planning, and environmental monitoring~\cite{9686686}.
+Cross-domain task is crucial due to the diversity of data, and lots of DA methods have been applied to improve the generalization ability of segmentation models\cite{rui2020survey,tong2020land}.
 Compared with DA, the number of DG research \cite{iizuka2023frequency, liang2024single} in RS is much less than DA.
-Although these works \cite{ zhu2023unsupervised, ismael2023unsupervised,gao2023prototype} make contributions, most of them only focus on specialized models rather than leveraging the power of FMs, leading to limited cross-domain capabilities.
+Although these works \cite{ zhu2023unsupervised} make contributions, most of them only focus on specialized models rather than leveraging the power of VFMs, leading to limited cross-domain capabilities.